OIRL/Blind-PS-DHM-methods/index.md

 Both approaches **Blind three raw holograms** and **Blind two raw holograms** are implemented in scripts for Python and MATLAB.
 If you are interested in obtaining them, please get in touch, more info in Support or Contact

 ### Python Script
+The python version consist in one script called **PSDHBLind.py**

 ### MATLAB Script
 The matlab version for both approaches contains seven function.
-The main script are called **Blind_trhee_PS_DHM** and **Blind_two_PS_DHM.m**, for both approaches blind three and two raw holograms, respectively.
+The main script are called **Blind_trhee_PS_DHM.m** and **Blind_two_PS_DHM.m**, for both approaches blind three and two raw holograms, respectively.
 Inside each main script you can find an explination for working with the methods.
 ```markdown
 % ------------------------------Specifications---------------------------------%
 % Input:                                                                       %